 Remember this famous phrase, "dress for success".
 The number one thing to remember about dressing for the Postal Service job interview is to dress "professionally".
 We would say that dressing professionally is probably one of the most important aspects of the interview.
 You want to make a great impression on the interviewer and the best way to do that is dress professionally.
 This means DO NOT come to the interview dressed in shorts, tee shirts, jeans, old clothes, etc. For men you should wear a dress shirt, dress slacks, dress shoes and preferably a tie.
 You should be certain that your clothes are clean and not wrinkled.
-For women, outfits can vary greatly so simply make sure that your outfit is appropriate for a job interview.
-You should simply remind yourself that you are going to a job interview and you want to look professional.
+For women, outfits can vary greatly so simply make sure that your outfit is appropriate for a job interview and you want to look professional.
 We will not go so far as to say that you need to wear a suit and tie.
 However, if you have a nice suit and tie, wear it.
 You can NOT be overdressed for a job interview.
 Remember, you want to make a positive lasting impression on the interviewer.